DHTMLX/docs-scheduler/docs/guides/integration_with_angular.md

 ### Step 2.
 Component creation

-Now you need to create a component, to add an Event Calendar into the application.
+Now you need to create an Angular component, to add Event Calendar into the application.
 Create  the **event-calendar** folder in the **src/app/** directory, add a new file into it and name it **event-calendar.component.ts**.
 Then complete the steps described below.

 #### Import source files

 Open the file and import Event Calendar source files.
 Note that:

-- if you use PRO version and install the Event Calendar package from a local folder, the imported paths look like this:
+- if you use PRO version and install the Event Calendar package from a local folder, the imported path looks like this:

 ~~~jsx
 import { EventCalendar } from 'dhx-eventcalendar-package';
 ~~~

-- if you use the trial version of Event Calendar, specify the following paths:
+- if you use the trial version of Event Calendar, specify the following path:

 ~~~jsx
 import { EventCalendar } from '@dhx/trial-eventcalendar';